open-cloud/open-cloud.github.io.old/0_overview.md

 Javascript programs running on the user's browser, where xoslib is a client/server library that uses Backbone.js and Marionette.js over the HTTP-based REST API.
-The Controller Framework is a from-scratch program (called the Observer) for executing service controller plug-ins.
+The Controller Framework is a from-scratch program (called the Synchronizer) for executing service controller plug-ins.
 It leverages Ansible to handle low-level configuration with the back-end controllers.